 This process I think has served me pretty well, having reached a point of business success by the age of 42 such that I really no longer needed to work for money.
 Cresting this income milestone has not only allowed me the luxury to spend even more time to ponder and digest life’s lessons, but also the freedom to tell it like it is without the fear of losing a job.

-After internalizing a message and testing out a new theory, I then shares my new-found wisdom with people willing to listen.
+After internalizing a message and testing out a new theory, I then share my new-found wisdom with people willing to listen.
 Since 2003 I have mentored and counseled thousands of fledgling entrepreneurs through my volunteer efforts with SCORE and the SBDC, and volunteered my expertise to help organizations like the ARC, which helps individuals with developmental disabilities.

 For me, sharing my knowledge is akin to the feeling a billionaire might have handing out $100 bills to random strangers on the street.
 I know that by sharing some of the business wisdom I have accumulated with clients I can often make a substantial positive difference in the person’s life.

-I’m is not particularly religious, so helping entrepreneurs is my way of giving back and making a positive impact with my life.
+I’m not particularly religious, so helping entrepreneurs is my way of giving back and making a positive impact with my life.

 If I’m not helping entrepreneurs to start/scale their business or teaching one of many small business workshops, I enjoy spending time with my grandson or hiking with my dog Lugar (German Shepherd) in Colorado.
 During the Spring and Summer when my schedule allows, I try to get in some quality time on the river fly fishing.In the Fall you can find me big game hunting in either Colorado or Virginia.
 While I prefer the challenge of an archery hunt, I also hunt the rifle seasons to make sure my freezer is well stocked with game.

 During the Summers my wife and I load up the RV and take an extended road trip.
-Since selling IC Interactive we have made up for all those lost vacations and traveled to nearly every state and several canadian provinces.
-When not riding, driving, hunting or fishing you just might find me making my own wine and moonshine or enjoy a glass of good bourbon and a cheap cigar.
+Since selling IC Interactive we have made up for all those lost vacations and have traveled to nearly every state and several canadian provinces.
+When not riding, driving, hunting or fishing, you just might find me making my own wine and moonshine or enjoy a glass of good bourbon and a cheap cigar.

 Why not subscribe and join me on my journey of discovery!